 - 2016: Game Day 2016 was sponsored by Atlas Games.
 A massive Beer Money brawl persisted for several hours with combatants dropping in and out in between other games, with the winners taking home accolades, respect, and moderately fabulous prizes.

 - 2017: Planning for Game Day 2017 is underway.
+Game Day 2017 is generously sponsored by Space Cowboys.
 Contact Us for details or to arrange a local participating event!